gradle/develocity-build-config-samples/common-custom-user-data-maven-extension/README.md

 - Tailor the build scan enhancements to exactly the set of tags, links and custom values you require.
 - Standardize the configuration for connecting to Gradle Enterprise and Gradle Build Cache in your organization, removing the need for each project to specify this configuration.

+#### Providing Gradle Enterprise configuration in your custom Maven extension

+Using a custom extension, it is possible to completely remove the need for each project to declare a `gradle-enterprise.xml` file.
+Much of the configuration can be supplied programmatically.
+See `CustomGradleEnterpriseConfig` and `CustomBuildCacheConfig` for examples.

+At this time, the Gradle Enterprise server URL and credentials cannot be provided programmatically, and must be specified in a `gradle-enterprise.xml` file.
+To avoid adding this file to every project, this configuration file can be added to the `src/main/resources` directory so that it will be discovered by Gradle Enterprise when loading the extension.
+This project includes a `gradle-enterprise.sample.xml` file, which should be modified with your server URL and renamed to `gradle-enterprise.xml`.

-If your customized extension provides all required Gradle Enterprise configuration, then a consumer project will get all the benefits of Gradle Enterprise simply by applying the extension.
-The plugin sources provide a placeholder and example code to get you started.
+Once your custom extension provides all required Gradle Enterprise configuration, then a consumer project will get all the benefits of Gradle Enterprise simply by applying the extension.

 ### Changelog